 Natura also found Cassandra to be a hardware hog.
 Running a 5-node Cassandra ring, Natura needed 11 primary disks to support the needed throughput.
 Just the hardware—not including software licenses—needed to support such a topology soon became prohibitively expensive.
 Adding in the performance and administrative overhead, is was clear to the Natura team that they needed an alternative.

-Felipe Moz, Big Data Engineer at Natura summed up the experience by saying, “With Scylla, we’re seeing better performance, saving a lot of money, getting great support, and there’s no more JVM.”
+Felipe Moz, Big Data Engineer at Natura summed up the experience by saying, “With ScyllaDB, we’re seeing better performance, saving a lot of money, getting great support, and there’s no more JVM.”